KFGisIT/gsa-bpa-drupal/README.md

-# Fully Made Version of DKAN
+# Fully Made Version of KFG's Drupal Data Explorer project
 [![Build Status](https://travis-ci.org/KFGisIT/gsa-bpa-drupal.svg?branch=master)](https://travis-ci.org/KFGisIT/gsa-bpa-drupal)

-This is a version of DKAN that has already been "made" with drush make.
-It includes Drupal core as well as the DKAN installation profile which can be found in "profiles/dkan".
+This is a Drupal site based on an installation profile of Drupal called DKAN, which is in turn based on Pantheon's Drupal installation profile for cloud-hosted Drupal.
+Though a drush make file is provided, this site has already been "made" with drush make to expedite the development and testing process.
+The installation profile has also been extended to include JSON functionality and JSON now has a supported mechanism for being imported into a table-based dataset schema within the Drupal installation.
+In addition, these imported datasets are exposed to Drupal Views.
+The d3 javascript library has been added for graphing, and two example datasets/subprojects have also been added: The Yuck.IO dataset -- an interactive dataset exploration website that shows food and drug recalls in your area, and the Top Adverse Drug Reactions, which is a JSON feed from the openFDA API and is backed by a view.
+In addition to that, a demonstration of an AngularJS front-end for the Top Adverse Drug Reactions is also provided along site the demonstration dataset.

 To install, follow the same directions as Drupal core: https://www.drupal.org/documentation/install

-See the main DKAN repository for further instructions, support, and community: http://github.com/kfgisit/gsa-bpa-drupal
+See the main repository for further instructions, support, and community: http://github.com/kfgisit/gsa-bpa-drupal

-# DKAN on Pantheon
+# Running this on Pantheon

 This is a fork based on [Pantheon DROPs](https://github.com/pantheon-systems/drops-7) and the "stock" DKAN installation, but with mods to support KFG customers.